nodepy/nodepy/README.md

 ## Node.py

 Node.py is a Python runtime and package manager compatible with CPython 2.7 and 3.3 &ndash; 3.6.
-It provides a separate but superior import mechanism for modules, bringing dependency management and ease of deployment for Python applications up to par with other languages, **without virtualenvs**.
+It provides a separate import mechanism for modules inspired by *Node.js*, bringing dependency management and ease of deployment for Python applications up to par with other languages without virtual environments.

 Node.py comes with a built-in package manager that builds on Pip for standard Python dependencies but also adds the capability to install packages that are